 Appointed by Jersey Finance to develop methodologies to attract potential Islamic financial investors and specific Islamic products

 Worked with FSDA and Kenyan Capital Markets Authority to undertake and Islamic finance market assessment and produce a road map for developing Islamic finance in Kenya

 Developed a market leading waqf based asset allocation strategy for Europe’s largest Islamic charity

 Reviewed Islamic mortgage structure for a development body in Afghanistan

-“The IFC has provided superior services in ensuring the successful development of the non-interest (Islamic) finance industry in Nigeria.
+“The UKIFC has provided superior services in ensuring the successful development of the non-interest (Islamic) finance industry in Nigeria.
 They have been a sound technical partner and without their expertise, support, and genuine commitment, we would not have achieved as much as we have done in this area.
-The IFC’s ability to work with a range of stakeholders, across jurisdictions, makes them an asset in the field of non-interest financial services.”
+The UKIFC’s ability to work with a range of stakeholders, across jurisdictions, makes them an asset in the field of non-interest financial services.”